DoubleBangBoys/proxy/README.md

 ## Deployment to Localhost

-2. Build as mentioned in [Usage](#Usage).
+2. Build as mentioned in [Build](#Build).
 2. In your terminal run `docker build -t myimage .` in the root directory
 2. type touch docker-compose.yml file in a seperate directory.
-2. move the description-server.sql file into the same directory as the docker-compose.yml file.
+2. move the description-server.sql from the server/Example-Data/description-server.sql file into the same directory as the docker-compose.yml file.
 2. Create a docker compose file!
 It should like this:

 version: '3'